04 Feb How to meet 50 Interesting People

 I’m an introvert, so there’s going to be a lot of biases that I share with you that might just totally be biased towards the introvert, but I can tell you, it’s one of those having a bunch of relationships where I kind of know one or a few things about a lot of people, but not have any rich relationships.

-Doesn’t sound all that satisfying to me.
+It doesn’t sound all that satisfying to me.
 Plus, I look back on how my business got started and kind of where it is now, and I’ve realized, one of the ways that I’ve grown what I’m wildly blessed to say is a business that I love is really trying to provide value.

-Meeting people, connecting with people, and providing value where I thought maybe my skillset, the things that I do, could really help somebody out.
+Meeting people, connecting with people, and providing value where I thought maybe my skill set, the things that I do, could really help somebody out.

 When I look back, and also when I look back on my own business, but also on all of the businesses and people that I’ve been able to work with and coach and all of those things, I’ve just realized that rich relationships are at the core of so many people’s success, success in their work, in their careers, but also in their life.